fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.rst

 that they incorrectly typed in before: if we didn't delete it, it would live in the symbol table, with a body, preventing future redefinition.

-This code does have a bug, though: If the ``FunctionAST::codegen()`` method finds an existing IR Function, it does not validate its signature against the definition's own prototype.
-This means that an earlier 'extern' declaration will take precedence over the function definition's signature, which can cause codegen to fail, for instance if the function arguments are named differently.
+This code does have a bug, though: If the ``FunctionAST::GenStmt()`` method finds an existing IR Function, it does not validate its signature against the definition's own prototype.
+This means that an earlier 'extern' declaration will take precedence over the function definition's signature, which can cause GenStmt to fail, for instance if the function arguments are named differently.
 There are a number of ways to fix this bug, see what you can come up with!
 Here is a testcase: